wne-cs220-s25-jackson/assignments/README.md

 # assignments

-> **STUDENTS!**
->
-> Do not work on this repository directly.
-> Your instructor will provide you with a personal
-> repository for your assignments.
+## `update`

-When a student runs `update` in their assignment repository, the script uses this repository to update the student's repository.
+When a student runs `update` in their assignment repository, the script uses this repository to update the student's repository's working tree.

+First, each file in `update/delete` is deleted from the root of the student's repository's working tree, including its contents if it is a directory.

-Each file in `update/add` is copied into the root of the student's repository if it does not exist in the root of the student's repository.
+Then, each file in `update/add` are recursively copied into the root of the student's repository's working tree, if the file is does not exist in the root of the student's repository's working tree.

-If the file is a directory, it and its contents are recursively copied.
+If you want students to have the exact copy of a file, place it in both `update/delete` and `update/add`.

-Each file in `update/overwrite` is copied into the root of the student's repository.
-If the file is a directory, it and its contents are recursivley copied.
-If the file exists in the root of the student's repository, it is first removed and then the file from this repository is copied over.

-Each file in `update/delete` is removed from the root of the student's repository, including its contents if it is a directory.

-Each of the directories above are applied in that order.
-So notice that `overwrite` trumps `add`.
-And `delete` trumps all.
+This will cause it to be deleted and re-added.
+This is good for configuration that you want to be the same for all students (e.g., .devcontainer).

+Place assignments in `update/add`.
+Then students will get a clean copy of the assignment the first time they run `update`.
+Subsequent runs will not re-add the assignment since it already exists, thus preserving student work.
+If a student wants to start over, or get a fresh copy of the assignment, they can rename or delete the assignment first, and then re-run update.

+## `create-repo`

+Run `scripts/create-repo PATH` to create a new local repository updated with the initial contents of this repository.
+This is useful for creating a template repository to push to new repositories on GitHub.